kolhesamiksha/Hybrid-Search-RAG/README.md

 > Code is fully tested and working properly, please let me know or add your queries in the discussion if you faced any issue.

-#### Why a Python Package?
+### 🛠️ Why a Python Package?

-- Motivation behind building this package is Noticed reduction in latency of responses because of shifting from Simple code to more Async Modular code.
+- The motivation behind creating this package was to reduce response latency by transitioning from simple code to an asynchronous, modular approach.
-- It leverages easy configuration of any LLM model, parameters, retrieval embedding models to easily choose best hyperparameters for your data and application to setup.
+- It allows seamless configuration of LLM models, retrieval embeddings, and parameters, enabling you to fine-tune hyperparameters for your specific data and application.
-- Reduced time and efforts to experiment with different parameters, to improve performance!
+- Saves time and effort in experimenting with different settings to enhance performance.

-#### Does it Restricts with Less customization?
+### 🔍 Is Customization Limited?

-- No, Everything is customizable, you can configure the parameters easily putting everything inside .env.example file..
+- Not at all!
+Everything is configurable.
+You can easily adjust the parameters using the .env.example file.

-#### Am i able to Define my own flow for Hybrid-RAG steps?
+### 🏗️ Can I Define My Own Hybrid-RAG Workflow?

-- Yes, Absolutely every module is a separate Class, which leverage separate calling and make it more flexible and customizable...
+- Absolutely!
+Each module is designed as a separate class, making it highly flexible and customizable.
-- You can define different LLM models for different advance rag features like query expansion, self-query, rag chain, summary chain, followups etc.
+- You can assign different LLM models for various advanced RAG functionalities such as query expansion, self-query, RAG chains, summary chains, follow-ups, and more.

-This repo also provides support for a **Streamlit application and RestAPI support using FastAPI package**, please find their Setup Stratergy inside its respective README.md file inside chat_streamlit_app/* and chat_restapi/* leverages hybrid-rag package.
+- Every Parameter and component is configurable.

+### 📌 Additional Features
+This repository also includes:

+- **Streamlit Application** for interactive UI based Chat Interface which uses RestAPI to request and response through an API developed using Hybrid-RAG package..
+- **FastAPI-based REST API** which makes use of Hybrid-RAG package

+**Knowledge Base**: Used EY-India Blogs as a Usecase to Build the Above system and used as a reference to build the package and streamlit application..

+> NOTE: You can find setup instructions for both inside their respective README.md files in `chat_streamlit_app/` and `chat_restapi/`, all powered by the Hybrid-RAG package

 ### Tech stack:

 - Python
 - Langchain
+- RAG
 - Nemo Guardrails
 - RAGAS
 - Milvus